WICG/attribution-reporting-api/EVENT.md

 origin on a site to push the other attribution sources out of the browser.
 See the [denial of service](#denial-of-service) for more details.
 To prevent this attack, the browser should maintain these limits per reporting origin.
-This effectively limits the number of unique sites covered by pending sources from any one reporting origin.
+This effectively limits the number of unique sites covered by unexpired sources from any one reporting origin.

-Strawman: 100 distinct destination sites per-{source site, reporting origin}, applied to all pending sources regardless of type.
+Strawman: 100 distinct destination sites per-{source site, reporting origin}, applied to all unexpired sources regardless of type at source time.

-TODO: should this be applied over a time period?

 ### Differential privacy